Let’s face it: industrial manufacturers have had a harder time generating leads and new customers as competition has increased.

 FIVE ESSENTIAL VIDEOS EVERY MANUFACTURER NEEDS

-There are five particular videos that every manufacturer needs in order to grow their sales pipeline.
+When it comes to video for industrial manufacturers, there are five kinds in particular that you need in order to grow your sales pipeline.
 Each of these videos serves a specific purpose in attracting clients, engaging clients into becoming leads, and converting those leads into customers.

 Some of the videos will have a certain amount of overlap in what they are helping you achieve with their video marketing efforts.
 They are in order of importance so you can priorities your production of each type.